polymerdao/monomer/docs/docs/learn/blocks.md

 Monomer applications must support both the usual Cosmos SDK application functionality and rollup-specific workflows.

-In order to acheieve this, Monomer defines custom `Block` and block `Header` types, with helper functions to generate representations that are consistent with both the Cosmos SDK and the EVM.
+In order to achieve this, Monomer defines custom `Block` and block `Header` types, with helper functions to generate representations that are consistent with both the Cosmos SDK and the EVM.

 ## State